user-simon/Game-of-Life-Python/README.md

-# An implemenation of Conway's (R.I.P) Game of Life in Python.
+# An implementation of Conway's (R.I.P) Game of Life in Python.

 Game of Life implementation with a randomized initial grid state and drawn using TKinter.